simon-ritchie/apysc/docstring_markdowns/apysc/_expression/expression_variables_util.md

 **[Notes]**

-If the left or the right variable names are blank, then expression appending will be skipped.
+If the left or right variable names are blank, this interface skips appending an expression.

 ## `get_next_variable_name` function docstring